+In the event of inclement weather, please follow the District website and/or District and MEMS social media pages.
 Please do not call the school for information regarding school closings; these calls tie up the telephone lines that are needed for emergencies.

-Should it be necessary to close school during the day because of ice, snow, sleet, etc., an announcement will be made on the radio stations and students will be sent home from school.
-For the safety and concern of your children, please develop an emergency plan for this type of event.
+Should it be necessary to close school during the day because of ice, snow, sleet, etc., you will receive an automated notification.
+For your child's safety, please develop an emergency plan for this type of event.